Kaloyan501/Mod_Disable/README.md

 # Commands
   - /disable_mod - main command to interface with the mod
   - /disable_mod <enable/disable> item - enables/disables a specific item
-  - /disable_mod <enable/disable> namespace - Disables all items within a namespace (for example, all items starting with minecraft:)
+  - /disable_mod <enable/disable> namespace - Disables all items within a namespace (for example, all items starting with minecraft: )
+  - /disable_mod config DefaultDisabledItemsListFromPlayerUUID <UUID> - generates a default disabled items list for a modpack, allowing large servers to not lag while searching for namespaces for new players.
+First, disable all namespaces you want to be disabled for new players for your player, then provide your UUID. to this command.
+  - /disable_mod init - Copies the default disabled items list to the player that initiated the command's UUID.
+Use this instead of manually disabling every mod namespace.
+  - /disable_mod reinit <UUID> - Reinits a corrupted disabled items list by doing the same as init.
+Note: This will delete the selected player's mod unlock progress!

 *Important!*
 For the player's disabled_items file to be created and for the namespace disable feature to work, you first need to disable an item!